-To ensure equal access to accommodations across postgraduate medicine programs, accommodations are determined centrally by the Office of Learner Affairs.
-Residents or fellows at any stage of training who wish to apply for accommodations, training modifications, or leaves of absence related to health, disability, or personal concerns should contact the Office of Learner Affairs Director/Associate Director for confidential guidance and support on meeting their training and health needs.
-To make an appointment, residents can contact ola.reception@utoronto.ca In order to ensure rapid access to interim accommodations (up to 2 months) while awaiting an intake appointment with the Office of Learner Affairs, residents may also simultaneously contact the Psychiatry Program Director.
+To ensure a consistent process for accommodations across postgraduate medicine programs, accommodations are determined centrally by the Office of Learner Affairs.
+Residents or fellows at any stage of training who wish to apply for accommodations, training modifications, or leaves of absence related to health, disability, family status or personal concerns should contact the Office of Learner Affairs reception to be connected with the appropriate contact at OLA who can support on meeting their training and health needs.
+To make an appointment, residents can contact ola.reception@utoronto.ca.
+In order to ensure rapid access to interim accommodations (up to 2 months) while awaiting an intake appointment with the Office of Learner Affairs, residents may also simultaneously contact the Psychiatry Program Director.